 In marketing use cases, this is often the most powerful form of prompting, with recent studies showing that CoT prompting can improve the reasoning ability of an AI model by forcing it to “show its work”.

-1. Time and cost savings
+1. Time and Cost Savings

 Effectively engineered prompts can improve marketing campaigns and create engaging content that speaks to your target audience.
-A well-crafted prompt ensures AI models generate content that aligns with your brand voice, resonates with your audience, and drives the desired action, which can ultimately lead to higher conversions.
+A well-crafted prompt ensures AI models generate content that aligns with your brand voice, resonates with your audience, and drives the desired action, which can ultimately lead to increased conversions.

 As AI plays an increasingly prominent role in marketing, mastering prompt engineering is likely going to become a vital skill for professionals in the field.
 The World Economic Forum predicts that 97 million new jobs will emerge by 2025 due to humans and machines working together, and prompt engineering is one of those roles.
 This makes prompt engineering a critical and teachable skill for marketing professionals.

-And while ‘prompt engineering’ may sound like something brand new or intimidating, it’s really not all that different from what marketers have already been doing for decades with their creative briefs and multiple rounds of feedback sessions.
+And while ‘prompt engineering’ may sound like something futuristic or intimidating, it’s really not all that different from what marketers have already been doing for decades with their creative briefs and multiple rounds of feedback sessions.
 But the biggest difference here is the audience – instead of speaking with a human, you’re interacting with a model based on a large dataset that can adapt its tone and style on the fly.

-1. Start by understanding the technology
+1. Start by Understanding the Technology

 One of the most popular examples is ChatGPT by OpenAI.
 If you’re using this kind of AI platform, it’s essential to be aware of specific factors that can influence its performance, such as:

-• Model Parameters (if using the API): If you're working with AI platforms through their APIs, it's important to understand the available model parameters.
-These parameters can enable you to adjust settings such as temperature and max tokens, allowing you to fine-tune the AI model's behavior and generate desired outputs.
+- Model Parameters (if using the API): If you’re working with AI platforms through their APIs, it’s important to understand the available model parameters.
+These parameters can enable you to adjust settings such as temperature and max tokens, allowing you to fine-tune the AI model’s behavior and generate desired outputs.

 Writing effective prompts requires a blend of creativity, precision, and a solid understanding of your AI platform’s capabilities.